alyaxey/sentiment-analysis/README.md

 https://www.aclweb.org/anthology/S17-2089/

 Author - Oleksii Sliusarenko.
-The solution is implemented in python notebook - *solution.ipynb*.
+The solution is implemented in python notebook - (solution.ipynb)[solution.ipynb].
 You can see explanations, comments and results there.
 Note that some files used here are available for research purposes only, for example MaxDiff Twitter Sentiment Lexicon from this resource: <https://www.svkir.com/resources.html#manual_lexicons_BWS>.

 ## Installation